jwest-apigee/usergrid/stack/services/src/main/java/org/apache/usergrid/management/export/export_v2.md

 			- Entity
 				- Dictionaries
 				- Connections

+Starting from the top in psudeo code

+	In the context of the current organization
+		Create list of files that will contain all the exported entity files.
+		Create list of files that will contain all of the exported connection files.

+		Retrieve only the applications that have been specified in the filter Otherwise retrieve a list of all the applications in the organization For each application
+			Create a new file that the application entity data will be written to.
+			Set file to delete after jvm exits.
+			Add file to the list of entity files.

+			Create a new file that the application connection data will be written to.
+			Set file to delete after jvm exits.
+			Add file to list of connection files.

+			Create a counter that will allow you to track how many entities are being written to the entity data.
+			Create a counter that will notifiy you how many different file parts there are for this export.
+			Retrieve the filtered list of collections that need to be exported.
+			If the filtered list if empty or nonexistant then return all collections

+			For each collection
+				Check the filter to see if you have a query filter.
+				If you do have a query filter then create a new query object set it with the query in the query filter.
+				If you don't have a query filter or it is empty then set a empty Query object.

+				Pull entity data from the collection 250 entities at a time.
+				For each entity
+					Write entity to entity file.
+					Write entity dictionaries to entity file (Should probably be included in entity.)
+					Write entity connection to connection file.
+					Increment entity counter.
+					If counter % 1000 == 0
+						Increment fileParts counter.
+						Create new File to store additional entities in.
+						Switch to write all data to the new file.
+						Set file to delete after jvm exits.

+						Create new File to store additional connections in.
+						Switch to write all connection data to the new file.
+						Set file to delete after jvm exists.

+		Create a HashMap
+		Put the list of entity files into the hashmap
+		Put the list of connection files into the hashmap.
+		Return the hashmap.

+The actual mechanism through which it writes to the file is through a Json Generator using minimal pretty printing and the json lines format.
+The only case where this might currently mess up is using dictionaries as it would mean that there are two json entities per line instead of one.

+###How specifically does it pull data out of Usergrid?
+In code we have the following lines

+	Results entities = em.searchCollection( em.getApplicationRef(), collectionName, query );
+	PagingResultsIterator itr = new PagingResultsIterator( entities );

+These two lines take an application and search for a specific collection within the application and apply a query to each collection.

+If the query is empty/null (need to apply the fix where queries can be null, currently they are always initialized) or if the query is "select *" then we go and search through the graph database for each entity.
+If the query is more sophisticated then we query elasticsearch for all relevant entity information.
+(Maybe a useful feature would be to perform a reindexing operation on each collection we wish to export. ) This would work exactly the same way a generic query performed at the rest tier would access the data.

 ##Improvements
 Need to add s3 permission failures.
 I.E fail fast without having to iterator over everything for every single call.